Update April 21, 2013: Added a new section Tips for extending the sample application.

 Designing the OO Model for the Equation Editor

 It is time to turn to the specific case we have decided to tackle and see if we can find our objects and their responsibilities and relationships.
-Let's first have a real deep look at a couple of typeset equations (I created these with a yet-to-be-released version of Math Editor):
+Let's first have a real deep look at a couple of equations typeset using Math Editor (the official version):

 Now try to answer the following questions:

 - Do you see any objects that we can use in our OO model for the equation editor?

 - Are the lines, letters and the brackets we see going to be our objects as they stand or will we need some other higher or lower level objects distinct from yet capable of representing these figures and letters?